Lotiq/SMART_Wire/README.md

 Using Shape Memory wires could be very easy if you are familiar with both fabrication and library tools.
 Links below collect and summarise important information in a few key topics.

 * [Full documentation](https://github.com/Lotiq/SMART_Wire/blob/master/SMART_Wire.h) of the library's functions and video tutorials explaining how to use it
-* Fabrication tutorials and tips & tricks on making your own pieces.
+* [Useful information](https://github.com/Lotiq/SMART_Wire/blob/master/information/usefulinfo.md) on NiTi-based alloys and what to know before you buy
-* [Useful information](https://github.com/Lotiq/SMART_Wire/blob/master/information/Useful_Info.md) on NiTi-based alloys and what to know before you buy
+* [Fabrication tips & tricks](https://github.com/Lotiq/SMART_Wire/blob/master/information/fabrication.md) on making your own pieces.

 <!-- USAGE EXAMPLES -->